 Top 10 Foods Highest in Protein

 Protein is a macro nutrient composed of amino acids and necessary for proper growth and function of the human body.
 While the body can manufacture several amino acids required for protein production, it also needs to obtain protein from animal and vegetable sources.
 There is considerable debate over the amount of protein a person needs to consume in any given day, the current recommended daily intake(RDI) of protein is 46 grams for women aged 19–70 and 56 grams for men aged 19–70.
 Any excess protein consumed is turned into energy by the body, and it is controversial whether this excess protein causes a strain on the liver.
 A deficiency in protein leads to muscle atrophy, and impaired functioning of the human body in general.
-Below is a list of the top ten foods highest in protein, it is intended for everyday consumers, not body builders, and therefore does not contain protein isolates.
+Below is a list of the top ten foods highest in protein, it is intended for everyday consumers, not body builders, and therefore does not contain protein isolates.#1: Cheese

 Of all cheeses Low Sodium Parmesan cheese provides the most protein with 41.6 grams per 100 gram serving.
 It is followed by regular whole Parmesan at 35.8 grams of protein per 100 grams.
 That is 10 grams of protein per ounce, and 3.6 grams per cubic inch.
 Other cheeses like Romano, Mozzarella, and Swiss provide around 28-30 grams of protein per 100 gram serving.
 Softer cream cheeses, or spreadable cheeses, provide the least protein with only 16 grams per 100 gram serving.